jakub-bihun-webcom/TikTakTo-2-Electric-Boogaloo/Getraenke-Automat/README.md

 First run `npm install`

+To use the Angular CLI globally use the command `npm install -g @angular/cli`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding